Design, Kinematics, and Deployment of a Continuum Underwater Vehicle-Manipulator System: Experimental Demonstration

 \subsection{Teleoperational Demonstration}

 The continuum-UVMS was deployed in the Davidson Laboratory towing tank at Stevens Institute of Technology.
-Initial testing of the \removecomment{arm and AUV system}\editcomment{UVMS}{} was done using teleoperational control using a separate gamepad controller for each.
+The experimental setup can be seen in Figure~\ref{fig:experiment-setup}.
+Initial testing of the UVMS was done using teleoperational control using a separate gamepad controller for each.
 This demonstrated three important capabilities.
 First, it showed the integrated continuum manipulator and vehicle were both waterproof.
-Second, it showed that communications between the manipulator, the \removecomment{AUV}\editcomment{vehicle}{}, and the topside computer were successfully established.
-Third, it showed that arm movements had very little impact on the pose of the \removecomment{AUV}\editcomment{vehicle}{}, which suggests that decoupling between the manipulator and the vehicle is a valid assumption.
-The experimental setup can be seen in Figure~\ref{fig:experiment-setup}.
+Second, it showed that communications between the manipulator, the vehicle, and the topside computer were successfully established.
+Third, it showed that arm movements had very little impact on the pose of the vehicle, which suggests that decoupling between the manipulator and the vehicle is a valid assumption.